nsLittle/sunglasses-io/README.md

 5. POST /{wrong user name} should not return "error: invalid token".
 Should return "error: user not found"
 6. DELETE /{wrong user name} should be return "You should be adding to the cart".
 Should return "You should login first"
 7. TESTING.
 ALL OF IT.
+8. TEST error handling
+9. ERROR codes should be consistently used.